 We’re all familiar with the ways COVID-19 has impacted our lives over the past year, from the trivial to the life-altering.
 But how did the people and companies responsible for producing the vaccine – the very thing that would return our lives to normal – cope with the disruption to their own jobs?
 Last week, five leaders of the top life science companies shared how they pivoted to keep production of the COVID-19 vaccine and other key drugs going in a radically altered world.

 Reality of a Global Shutdown

-Creating and producing drugs in the Life Sciences industry of today requires deep collaboration between professionals spread around the globe.
-Experts are regularly flown-in for physical, on-site interaction to tour a new manufacturing site, troubleshoot an equipment issue, or consult on a new production process as a few examples.
+Creating and producing drugs in the life science industry of today requires deep collaboration between professionals spread around the globe.
+Experts are regularly flown in for physical, on-site interaction to tour a new manufacturing site, troubleshoot an equipment issue, or consult on a new production process as a few examples.

 Similarly, Joe Montano, Director of Customer Experience & Communication Excellence at Catalent, shared that they immediately sent home ~30% of their 16,000 person workforce once the shutdown started.
 For a company that works so closely with its customers and conducts over 500 site audits a year, this was a radical shift.

 As the reality of the long-term nature of the pandemic set in, it quickly became an exercise of identifying who were critical personnel to go on-site, how to support operations for all identified as non-critical, and what additional procedures were needed to protect staff from exposure.
 “You had to redo everything you know about going to work and reevaluate what’s really critical,” remembered Zack.